respond-dev/respond/README.md

 ## Universal request pipeline

 There are five successive phases of the universal request pipeline.
-Each phase corresponds to a directory of source files that export a default function:
+Each phase corresponds to a directory of source files:

 1. **constructors** — Builds input for initializers, only runs once [[app](src/constructors)] [[framework](src/framework/constructors)]
 2. **initializers** — Builds input for middleware, only runs when route changes [[app](src/initializers)] [[framework](src/framework/initializers)]